 If the DCO is instructed to make the attempt at the designated 60-minute location and arrives at the location but cannot locate the Skater immediately, the DCO should remain at that location for whatever time is left of the 60-minute time-slot.
-During that remaining time he/she shall do what is reasonable in the circumstances to try to locate the Skater, but must not call or sent a text message to the Skater.
+During that remaining time he/she shall do what is reasonable in the circumstances to try to locate the Skater-, but must not call or sent a text message to the Skater.
 Nevertheless, in the last 5 minutes of the 60-min time-slot, the DCO may contact the Skater by phone call.
+The DCO must never contact the Skater, neither by phone, nor by sms message nor by emails.